 Eucalyptus oil has a wonderful menthol-like aroma which is great for relieving stress and easing tension headaches.
 Add a few drops in a diffuser or rub a drop or two on your temples to rejuvenate your mind after a long and stressful day at work.
 I use a few drops of my Nilgiri eucalyptus oil in a diffuser blend every morning while doing yoga and it is so deeply refreshing, I am able to go through the entire day without experiencing exhaustion!

 A great way to help you relax and to even get you to sleep so that your body can begin its healing process is to use lavender oil in a diffuser blend or even use a couple of drops on your pillow.
-What do you know… my blog on lavender oil has a few tips and tricks that will help you do just that.
-After reading it, why not buy a bottle for yourself?

 How to use eucalyptus oil?

 I include this section in all my articles on essential oils because many people use essential oils improperly and miss out on the exciting benefits they offer.
 Let me teach you how to use them!

 A few dos and don’ts of using Ollie’s Nilgiri Eucalyptus Oil:

 - Do not ingest eucalyptus oil as it is toxic.

 - It is not suitable for direct use on skin, particularly those of infants and young children.
 Especially do not use it on their faces as it may cause eye and nose irritation.